Seasonal Guide: Turmeric Kojic Acid Soap in Summer vs Winter

 Your skin behaves differently in summer and winter.
 Heat and humidity change how your skin produces oil.
 Cold and dry air strip moisture from your skin.

 Turmeric kojic soap works the same way in both seasons.
 It may help regulate pigment production year-round.
-But your supporting products need to change.
+But your supporting products need to change with the weather.

 Understanding how brightening works helps you stay consistent.
 Stopping the soap in winter means losing progress.
 Adjusting your routine keeps results coming.